eastmoe/cmp_ext/README.md

 [中文版](README_zh.md)

-This is a CUDA extension based on PyTorch, primarily used to verify the computational principles proposed in the paper **"XXXX"**.
+This is a CUDA extension based on PyTorch, primarily used to verify the computational principles proposed in the paper ["Instruction-Level Performance Analysis and Optimization Strategies for Constrained AI Accelerators A Case Study of CMP 170HX"](./paper/paper_20260208.pdf).
 The engineering value of this extension is limited; it is mainly intended for principle verification and experimental use.

 ## Included Operators